jaclu/spd/README.md

 Run with -h param to see options.

+At least on my iPad 5th gen this takes like 10 mins to run, so be warned :)

 ## Annoyances of iCloud

 Syncing between devices is pretty flawed at the moment.
 Both inbound and outbound sync struggles at times.